sim31/frapps/concepts/apps/of2/README.md

 * No need for hard rules about how many submissions from the breakout room is needed;
 * Fixes [current problems](https://www.notion.so/edencreators/Improve-representation-of-Respect-on-block-explorers-1201d818ff3a430fa662e4d5e398fb79) with Respect token;
 * Enables respect-holders to mint or burn Respect for reasons other than respect game;
-  * Enabled awarding Respect for use cases other than Respect Game;
+  * Enables awarding Respect for use cases other than Respect Game;
   * Allows fixing mistakes in distribution more easily;
   * This is a step towards making it easier to deal with situations where ETH address of a person changes;
 * Easier to deal with cases where breakout room submissions need to be corrected;